 The Bank has adopted the revaluation model under IAS 16 for owner-occupied properties.
-In addition to fair value measurement considerations, management exercises judgment in determining if and when a revaluation exercise would be necessary, considering, among others, the sufficiency of frequency of periodic revaluations based on the Bank's policies, as well as indicators that might, at any point in time, lead to the conclusion to carry out a revaluation exercise (e.g. when carrying amount appears to differ from assessed fair value).
+In addition to fair value measurement considerations, management exercises judgement in determining if and when a revaluation exercise would be necessary, considering, among others, the sufficiency of frequency of periodic revaluations based on the Bank's policies, as well as indicators that might, at any point in time, lead to the conclusion to carry out a revaluation exercise (e.g. when carrying amount appears to differ from assessed fair value).

 The fair value of freehold land and buildings is determined by using valuation techniques.
 The Bank engages external, independent and qualified valuers to determine the fair value of the Company's owner-occupied property.
 The valuations conform to International Valuation Standards and IFRS 13 Fair Value Measurement.
-As there have been limited number of similar transactions the valuations have been performed using unobservable inputs.
+As there have been a limited number of similar transactions the valuations have been performed using unobservable inputs.
 Specifically, for the business centre premises in Limassol, two valuation reports with reference date 31 December 2021 from independent and qualified valuers were obtained.
 The external valuers, in discussion with management have determined these inputs based on the size, age and condition of the property and comparable prices in the corresponding area including recent market transactions of similar properties.
-Management has adopted the average of the two valuations obtained as at 31 December 2021 resulting in a fair value of $\xi4,1$ million.
+Management has adopted the average of the two valuations obtained in 2021 resulting in a fair value of €4,1 million.
+As at 31 December 2022 Management, having considered available information on the property market developments has assessed that there was no significant change in the fair value of the property.
 The fair value hierarchy of freehold land and buildings is disclosed in Note 19.